 Can I have more than one academic plan?

 Not at the same time.
-Students can work with an adviser to discuss the various ways to reach the required completion rate and or GPA, but there can only be one plan submitted to the Office of Financial Aid, and that is the plan that the student must follow.
+Students can work with an advisor to discuss the various ways to reach the required completion rate and or GPA, but there can only be one plan submitted to the Office of Financial Aid, and that is the plan that the student must follow.

-Students who successfully follow an academic plan, return to the standards in the Academic Status Table, and then fail to meet those standards again, can work with an adviser to create a new academic plan.
+Students who successfully follow an academic plan, return to the standards in the Academic Status Table, and then fail to meet those standards again, can work with an advisor to create a new academic plan.

 Can I be on financial aid probation for less than four semesters?

 Yes!
 It is actually in your best interest to be on financial aid probation for as few terms as possible.
-Your adviser may help you create an academic plan for as little as one term and as many as four terms, but plans using the fewest terms are preferred since that means the student is making good academic progress toward his or her degree.
+Your advisor may help you create an academic plan for as little as one term and as many as four terms, but plans using the fewest terms are preferred since that means the student is making good academic progress toward his or her degree.